sirrw-2022/sirrw-2022.github.io/_pages/contributions.md

   <br /><br /><br />
 ---

+# Paper Submission Guidelines

+The submission website will open middle of June.
+“Authors should submit their papers electronically in PDF format via EasyChair.
+The manuscript should be of 2 or 4 pages in IEEE double column format excluding references.

 # Topic of Interests

 We encourage participants to submit their research work related to the field of Artificial